 Customisable Access Permissions

 Remote access control systems allow for granular control over who can access specific areas, based on role, time of day, or other criteria.
 This helps ensure that only authorised personnel enter sensitive areas, reducing the risk of internal theft or breaches.
+This level of detail is a standard expectation within the various sectors that require high-security protocols, from logistics to high-end retail.

 Detailed Audit Trails